Higher Education Conceptualized, Industry Motivated, Teacher Validated

 The RoboBlockly supplementary curriculum includes student self-guided Hour of Code, Robotics, and Coding Activities.
 The teacher-lead 1st to 9th grade specific Math Activities are Common Core State Standards -Mathematics compliant.
 The related Teacher’s Notes and comprehensive Teacher Resource Packets in PDF files for all these activities along with 39 video lessons help teachers integrate the RoboBlockly curriculum into their teaching.

-The C-STEM curriculum can be used ranging from four weeks as supplementary materials for STEM courses, one semester course, to two semesters course in formal curriculum, multi-year career pathways or academies, 12-year C-STEM ICT Pathway, as well as afterschool programs, and youth camps in both academic year and summer in school campuses and colleges.
+The C-STEM curriculum can be used ranging from four weeks as supplementary materials for STEM courses, one semester course, to a full-year course in formal curriculum, multi-year career pathways or academies, 12-year C-STEM Math-ICT Pathway, as well as afterschool programs, and youth camps in both academic year and summer in school campuses and colleges.

 We have developed teaching technologies and unique C-STEM professional development to help STEM teachers including those without any prior computer programming and robotics experience to integrate and implement our rigorous curriculum in their teaching.
 You may check the credential requirements for middle school teachers and ones for high school teachers for teaching C-STEM courses.